Vyral/mcpherson-sisters/_posts/2021-01-05-what-are-the-latest-new-build-options.md

 {% include pullquote.html %}

 Next to the Plymouth townhomes, and also with the Wayzata Public Schools District is another great new construction community that we love, Westin Ridge, where you’ll find the perfect community pool.
-If you’ve seen our previous videos, you know we love partnering with Hanson Builders, a Minnesota-based company; they’ve teamed up once again with another highly-esteemed, locally-based builder, Robert Thomas, to bring the Westin Ridge vision to life.
+If you’ve seen our previous videos, you know we love partnering with Hanson Builders, a Minnesota-based company; they’ve teamed up once again with another highly esteemed, locally based builder, Robert Thomas, to bring the Westin Ridge vision to life.
 (If you’ve toured the Creekside community, you know **Hanson + Robert Thomas = homebuilding excellence**).
 Currently, their Reggie Award-winning floor plan is available for $936,000.
 They also have another model that just became available for $680,000, which boasts a bonus room above the garage.&nbsp;

 The finishes in the Robert Thomas model are incredible—we’re obsessed with this floor plan, and it deserves all the praise it’s been receiving\!
 Westin Ridge is right off of 101, and five minutes from Hy-Vee.
 (You’ll still have time to grab some tasty treats\!)&nbsp;&nbsp;